ronniewillaert/SPM-Textbook-Python/notebooks/README.md

 This repository contains interactive Python notebooks accompanying the textbook:

-Scanning Probe Microscopy — From Fundamentals to Quantitative Nanomechanics and Single-Cell Analysis
+Atomic Force Microscopy for Bioengineering — From Fundamentals to Quantitative Nanomechanics and Force Spectroscopy

 ---